Curriculum Master Business Informatics

 Learning Outcomes:

-The students are able to present the hypotheses and solution approaches developed in the Master's thesis in relation to the technical requirements of the task from the field of business informatics and to defend them discursively.
+The alumni are able to present the hypotheses and solution approaches developed in the Master's thesis in relation to the technical requirements of the task from the field of business informatics and to defend them discursively.
 They are able to establish and argue cross-references to course contents of the study programme.

 Superior module: